-Source: Data provided by Network for Transport and the Environment
+Source: Graph provided by Network for Transport and the Environment

 Maritime shipping is the world's most carbon-efficient form of transporting goods - far more efficient than road or air transport.
 Yet, the industry seeks to further improve the fuel efficiency and carbon footprint of its vessels.
 Today's container ships and vehicle carriers enable the movement of tremendous volumes of goods across the world, which has fueled global economic growth in a manner considered implausible only 50 or 60 years ago.

-The World Shipping Council (WSC) and its members are engaged in numerous efforts to reduce carbon dioxide (CO2) and improve efficiency, and have actively supported development of a global, legally-binding agreement addressing CO2 emissions from ships through the International Maritime Organization (IMO).
+The World Shipping Council (WSC) and its member companies are engaged in numerous efforts to reduce carbon dioxide (CO2) and further improve efficiency across the fleet.
+(See the Frequently Asked Questions or FAQ about carbon emissions and shipping)

 Efforts focus on significant improvements to fuel economy with a subsequent reduction in emissions.
 These efforts include the introduction of new, larger and more efficient vessels, slow steaming and technical modifications to existing ships.
 The majority of new ships built by WSC Member companies since 2013 are approximately 30-40% more carbon efficient than those ships they replaced.
 This is a tremendous step forward in ship efficiency and demonstrates how carriers are devoting considerable effort to lower emissions and transportation costs.